CASE STUDY: Manufacturing Industry – Failure of integration that created cash flow issues

 Safeguarding the business

-Javelin Holdings Limited was incorporated to acquire the business and assets of Javelin Plastics Limited from its administrators in March 2017; the Company operated as a plastics moulding operation from premises in the Albany Business Park, Camberley, Surrey.
+The Company was incorporated to acquire the business and assets of a manufacturer from its administrators in March 2017; the Company operated as a plastics moulding operation from premises in Camberley, Surrey.
 Following the acquisition, the Company sought to integrate a pre-existing business under the same ownership and control in order to drive revenues, achieve cost reductions and increase profitability.

 However, losses were encountered in the period February 2018 to July 2018 as sales were lower than anticipated coupled with greater than forecast direct costs due to delays encountered in integrating both businesses and achieving the growth and synergies that it anticipated.
 As a result, the Company faced cash flow difficulties and despite an injection of funding from the Director, was unable to make any significant in-roads in reducing the debt that had accumulated.